 Potato salad works well with any main dish.
 It pairs well with sandwiches, hamburgers or cold meats.
 Because of the addition of mayonnaise, make this the night before or the morning of the picnic to keep it fresh.

 Cole slaw is another great salad that works perfectly with the fried chicken or ham.
 It’s cool, delicious, and an at least somewhat healthy addition to your picnic!

 Pasta salads are my favorite portable summer fun food to take on a picnic.
 There are also endless ways to prepare it.
 From tri-colored spirals topped with Italian dressing to elbow macaroni with cheese, vegetables and mayonnaise, the kind of pasta salad you make is limited only by your taste buds and imagination.

 Another favorite is the one Aunt Dot used to make.
 Traditionally it was called ‘Dot’s Macaroni Salad’, but since it has cubes of cheese in it, I call it ‘Mac (and cheese!)
 Salad.
 It is easy to make, cool and delicious!

 No picnic is truly complete without a few sweet treats.
 Add easy to eat items such as cookies or cupcakes.
 Or, take it to the next level and bake a cake.
 These can be layered or a sheet style, baked in a 13”x9”x2” pan.

 If you want something a bit simpler, just make a pan of brownies or blondies.
-These will satisfy even the most sweet tooth you have!
+These will satisfy even the sweetest tooth you have!

 Chips are one of the most popular items on a picnic.
 These come in a wide range of flavors.
 You can either get one or two larger bags, or buy an assortment designed for individual servings.